astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/jobsinterviews/interviews.md

 ## In sum

-You could read a hundred interview books and blogposts, watch a hundred interview prep YouTube videos, do LeetCode problems until you're insane [^ref2], and it will *maybe probably somewhat mostly* prepare you..right?
+You could read a hundred interview books and blog posts, watch a hundred interview prep YouTube videos, do LeetCode problems until you're insane [^ref2], and it will *maybe probably somewhat mostly* prepare you, right?

 But when it comes down to it, **just be yourself**.
 Get your personality across, and **interview the company** as much as they're interviewing you.